isai-torres/code-for-fun/README.md

 Exercises are organized by programming language, so you can easily explore and practice at your own pace.

 ### Python 🐍
-1. **Temperature Converter** – A simple program that allows users to convert temperatures from Celsius to Fahrenheit and vice versa.
+1. **Temperature Converter** – A simple program in Python that allows users to convert temperatures from Celsius to Fahrenheit and vice versa.

 ### JavaScript ⚡
-- Coming soon 🚧
+1. **Temperature Converter** – A simple program in JavaScript that allows users to convert temperatures from Celsius to Fahrenheit and vice versa (Recommended to run the code with Deno).

 ### Go 🦫
 - Coming soon 🚧